sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 ### macOS version

 The macOS version is not yet available on the App Store because App Store review is being difficult.
-You can get it [here](https://github.com/sindresorhus/meta/files/12800983/AI.Actions.1.0.3.zip) for now.
+You can get it [here](https://dsc.cloud/sindresorhus/AI-Actions-1.0.4-1698250306.zip) for now.
 (Requires macOS 13+)

 ### Frequently Asked Questions {#faq}

 #### I have a feature request, bug report, or some feedback

 [Send it here.](https://sindresorhus.com/feedback?product=AI%20Actions&referrer=Website-FAQ)

+#### The actions do not show up in the Shortcuts app

+This is a iOS/macOS bug.
+Launch the app once and then restart your device.
+If that doesn't work, [try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### Why are these actions not just part of your [Actions](/actions) app?